rfns/iris-ci/README.md

 * `CI_CSPAPP_{param}` is related to envs that can be used to configure CSP application.
 * `CI_RESTAPP_{param}` same as as `CI_CSPAPP` but allow providing configurations related to creating a REST-based application.

-The `param` placeholder refers to the parameter names used by the [Security.Applications](https://docs.intersystems.com/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=%25SYS&CLASSNAME=Security) class when creating an new web application.
+The `param` placeholder refers to the property names used by the [Security.Applications](https://docs.intersystems.com/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=%25SYS&CLASSNAME=Security).
 Usage example:

 To create a CSP application named `csp/myapp`: